Pallavi-Adhikary/Hospital-Emergency-Room-Analysis-Dashboard/README.md

 * Data modeling and relationship management in Power Pivot
 * Writing DAX formulas to calculate dynamic KPIs
 * Designing effective and interactive dashboards in Excel
+* Understood how to align data solutions with real-world problems